egonbeermat/RemoteDisplay/README.md

-# _RemoteDisplay_, a library to send Teensy 4.1 screen buffers over Ethernet to display on another device
+# _RemoteDisplay_, a library to send Teensy 4.1 screen buffers over Ethernet or SerialUSB to display on another device

-_Version: 0.1.1_
+_Version: 0.2.0_

-The _RemoteDisplay_ library, in conjunction with the supplied [Windows](https://github.com/egonbeermat/RemoteDisplay/tree/main/clientsoftware/Windows) and [MacOS](https://github.com/egonbeermat/RemoteDisplay/tree/main/clientsoftware/MacOS) client software, provides the ability to remotely display and control your Teensy screen from your desktop.
+The _RemoteDisplay_ library, in conjunction with the supplied [Windows](https://github.com/egonbeermat/RemoteDisplay/tree/main/clientsoftware/Windows) and [MacOS](https://github.com/egonbeermat/RemoteDisplay/tree/main/clientsoftware/MacOS) client software, provides the ability to remotely display and control your Teensy screen from your desktop over Ethernet or SerialUSB.

 ## Introduction